iheboueslati909/arabic-dialogue-corpus-generator/README.md

 ## 🧪 Running the project

 0. Run prefect locally or use a cloud profile.
-1. Activate your virtual environment:
+1. Setup up then activate your virtual environment:
+`python -m venv venv`
+then
 `.venv\Scripts\activate`
-2. Execute the main Prefect flow:
+3. Execute the main Prefect flow:
 `python -m src.flow --model flash` or `python -m src.flow --model flash-lite`

 This process will: